Hacking the Sonoff RF Bridge v2 for ESPHome

 Most of the guides on the internet are about automating passive responses. e.g. "Trigger a Home Assistant event when motion is detected."
 I want it the other way: "Fire an RF code when an event happens."

-Since it took me all damn day to figure this out, I'm writing it down here.
+The problem is that there’s a new version of this RF bridge, and Sonoff made it much more difficult to work with random undocumented chinese junk and their RF remotes.
+Since it took me all damn day to figure this out, I’m writing it down here.
 Mostly in case I need to do it again, but also in case someone else stumbles across it.

 I'm going to mostly use other peoples pictures for this, since my thing works and I don't want to take it apart again.